aviars/poet/README.md

 ----------------------------------------------

 1. An Endorsing Body is identified as the Issuer `iss` in the JWT's payload.
-2. The `issuer` shall be a fully qulified domain name (FQDN) as it is used to locate the EB's public key on the Internet.
+2. The Issuer `iss` shall be a fully qulified domain name (FQDN).
+It's used to locate the EB's public key on the Internet.
 1. A developer provides the Endorsing Body (EB) with information about the application.
 2. This information includes many of the same elements used in an OAuth client application registration.
 Most notably the `client_name`, `logo_uri`, are `redirect_uris` are defined.
-3. When approved by the EB, these values become memorialized within the payload of a signed JWT,
+3. When approved by the EB, these values become memorialized within the payload of a signed JWT.
 4. The JWT is given to the developer.
 5. The EB may also publish a list of all the applications it endorses.
 6. EBs must sign the JWT with its own private key.